Monteverde is one of 'the must sees' of Costa Rica.

 The road was very muddy

-We passed many isolated farming communities.
+We passed many isolated farming communities.and at one point we drove through the cloud!

 Finally on a good road we went round a corner to be met by people waving